MetOffice/moci/Utilities/XiosBuildScripts/README.txt

 ====================
 The scripts are written in Python.
 The code is structured as follows

-* oasisBuild.py - Script to build the oasis3-mct library and create environment modules using the output.
-* oasisTest.py - Script to run the oasis3-mct tutorial to test the build output.
-* xiosBuild.py - Script to build XIOS library and create an environment module for XIOS
-* xiosTest.py - Script to run the "test_complete" test found in the XIOS
+* bin directory - contains the executable scripts which call the main code in the lib directory

-                repository.
+* lib directory - contains most of the core code.
+These fall into 4 categories:
+ * common.py, EnvironmentModules.py - contains common classes and functions
-* nemoBuild.py - script to build the NEMO application using the GYRE configuration
+ * *BuildSystem.py - Contains classes for build Oasis3-mct, XIOS & NEMO
-* nemoTest.py - script to test NEMO with XIOS using the GYRE configuration
+ * *TestSystem.py -  Contains classes for testing the libraries & executables that
+                     that have been built.
-* EnvironmentModules.py - Classes to write out environment module files
+ * *ModuleWriter.py - Classes to write environment modules for Oasis3-mct and XIOS.
 * testing  - contains unit tests for the build & test scripts.
 See "Testing the scripts" section for more info on running tests.
-* setupScripts - contains shell script to set up environment to run the the build and test scripts from the command line.
-The scripts are designed to run as part of a Rose suite.
+* testing/manual - Contains setup scripts for use by developers to run the build and test scripts individually.
+See "Running the scripts" for more info.
-                 See setupScripts/README.txt for more info
+* validation - contains small scripts used by rose-stem test suite to validate the output of the tests.

 Running the scripts
 ===================
 The scripts can be run individually or as part of a rose suite.

 The intended way of running these scripts is as part of a rose suite.
 To test the scripts there is a rose stem test as part of the build scripts.

-!!IMPORTANT INFORMATION!!
-In the current version of Rose (2015.06.0), in order for rose stem to work, the checkout directory from the repository HAS to be be the one immediately above the level of the directory called rose-stem.
-If you check out a higher level, for example checking out the root directory, rose stem will fail or run the wrong rose stem test.
-The level at which you check out the scripts to run rose stem should be the directory that contains this README file.

-To run rose stem that you have checked out correctly (see above paragraph) you run the command "rose stem --group=test_nemo_gyre".
+To run rose stem you run the command "rose stem --group=XBS_ALL".
 This will run the complete test suite.

-You can also use "--group=test_xios" to not build or test the NEMO GYRE configuration.
+There is also a standalone suite intended to be used for deploying the libraries.
+The suite can be found in roses section of the Met Office Science Repository Service (https://code.metoffice.gov.uk/trac/roses-u/) with suite ID u-ab692.
+You can checkoput this suite and then run it to build and test the libraries.

 To run them individually, several environment variables need to be set up for each each script.
 In the test/manual directory there are scripts that setup up the environment and then launch the relevant script.
-For example to run the xiosBuild.py script on the Cray XC40 platform, you can run the testing/manual/cray_xc40/runXiosBuild.py script.
+For example to run the xiosBuild.py script on the Cray XC40 platform, you can run the testing/manual/cray_xc40/run_xios_build script.
+This will launch the setup the envrionment for and run the bin/xios_build script.

 Testing the scripts